Revenue Maximization and Learning in Products Ranking: Introduction

-To answer the question, it is crucial to characterize and quantify how exactly customers react to products ranked in different positions. {As one of the most popular behavioral models for product ranking, the cascade model has proved its salience and robustness in extensive experimental studies.
+To answer the question, it is crucial to characterize and quantify how exactly customers react to products ranked in different positions.
+As one of the most popular behavioral models for product ranking, the cascade model has proved its salience and robustness in extensive experimental studies.
 In the cascade model, a customer with a reserved utility threshold sequentially views the displayed products from top to bottom.
 Had the customer viewed an item ranked in a certain position, if the product provides a net utility higher than her threshold, then the customer purchases the product and leaves right away.
 Otherwise, the customer moves on to view the product ranked in the next position.
-The model succinctly captures the one-way substitutability top-ranked products impose on bottom-ranked products. \Copy{rev:no-satisficing}{In a large experimental study, \citet{craswell2008experimental} find that the cascade model best explains the consumer behavior among a number of competing hypotheses.
-In particular, the customer views products sequentially and directly proceeds to purchase a product once the utility of the product exceeds an acceptable threshold, skipping the remaining products.
-The empirical success and theoretical tractability have made the cascade model the most widely used model in the literature (see, e.g., \citealt{kempe2008cascade}). }}
+The model succinctly captures the one-way substitutability top-ranked products impose on bottom-ranked products.
+In a large experimental study, \citet{craswell2008experimental} find that the cascade model best explains the consumer behavior among a number of competing hypotheses.
+The cascade model captures the well-documented behavior studied in psychology called \emph{satisficing} \citep{simon1955behavioral,caplin2011search}: The customer views products sequentially from the top to the bottom and purchases a product whenever the utility of the product exceeds an acceptable threshold without ``optimizing''.
+The remaining products are skipped even though they may provide higher values.
+The empirical success and theoretical tractability have made the cascade model the most widely used model in the literature (see, e.g., \citealt{kempe2008cascade}).